INS2I Institute for Information Sciences and Technologies

 INS2I’s research priorities cover six main areas:

-- basic computer science, combinatorics, complexity;
+- theoretical computer science, combinatorics, complexity;

-- large-scale data processing and mining, information security and protection;
+- large-scale data processing and mining, cyber-security;

 - networks, Internet of the future, distributed computing;

 The Institute leads interdisciplinary research projects especially in: